mgaitan/elsie/README.rst

 The idea
 --------

-My idea is very simple
+The idea is very simple.

 She can't use the keyboard with precision, but still can press keys.
-So, using a virtual keyboard, that rotate the focus over each "virtual key", when she press *any* real key, the virtual key is pressed
+So, using a virtual keyboard, rotating the focus over each "virtual key", when she press *any* real key, the virtual key on focus is pressed

 Tasks
 -----